 Reliable ICT systems are an integral aspect of the Group’s business.
 These systems include online services, newspaper and magazine subscriptions, advertising and delivery systems, as well as various systems for production control and the management of customer relations.
 To be future proof it is highly important the Group succeeds in integrating its ICT platforms more closely and to reach a higher level of standardisation.

-Regarding ICT security risks that may arise in connection with the confidentiality, integrity or availability of information as well as reliability and compliance of data processing.
+Regarding ICT security, risks relate to confidentiality, integrity or availability of information, as well as reliability and compliance of data processing.
 These can be divided into physical risks (fire, sabotage and equipment breakdown) and logical risks (related to data security, employees and software failure).
 Sanoma has established continuity plans for systems critical to the Group.
-Sanoma’s ICT Governance model includes clear responsibilities regarding ICT security.
+Sanoma’s ICT Governance model includes responsibilities regarding ICT security.